History of Łódź: Second World War

+On May 8, 1941, after the position was vacant for a year, Werner Ventzki was appointed Mayor of Łódź, a role he held until July 2, 1943, before volunteering for the Waffen-SS, being succeeded by the head of the local Gestapo, Otto Bradfisch.
+On June 17, the previous coat of arms of Łódź - the golden boat on a red background, was changed to new coat of arms: a double-armed golden swastika on a blue background, inspired by a pre-war archaeological find near Zgierz.
+The new emblem reflected the heraldry of the Litzmann family.
+A formal ceremony unveiling it was held on July 2, 1941, at the city’s Sports Hall.

 Already in September 1939, the Germans carried out first arrests of Poles as part of the Intelligenzaktion and established first prisons for arrested Poles, and in November 1939 the Radogoszcz concentration camp was established, which would be soon converted into the infamous Radogoszcz prison.
 As part of the Intelligenzaktion, many Poles arrested in Łódź, Pabianice and other nearby settlements were imprisoned in the Radogoszcz camp and then either deported to other concentration camps or mostly murdered in the forests in the present-day district of Łagiewniki and the nearby village of Lućmierz-Las.
 Thousands of Poles were massacred there in late 1939 and early 1940, including teachers, activists, local officials, journalists, lawyers, parliamentarians, etc. In addition, eleven Polish boy scouts from Łódź were murdered by the occupiers in the Okręglik forest near Zgierz in March 1940.
 The Germans also destroyed the monument of Polish national hero Tadeusz Kościuszko (rebuilt after the war).

 The occupiers established various camps in the city, including a camp for the Romani people deported from abroad, who were soon exterminated at Chełmno, a penal "education" forced labour camp in the present-day district of Sikawa, four transit camps for Poles expelled from the city and region, and a racial research camp for expelled Poles.
 In the latter, Poles were subjected to racial selection before deportation to forced labour in Germany, and Polish children were taken from their parents and sent to Germanisation camps.
 Most of the children never returned.
 In 1942–1945, the German Sicherheitspolizei operated a concentration camp for kidnapped Polish children of two to 16 years of age from various parts of occupied Poland.
 It served as a forced labour camp, penal camp, internment camp and racial research center.
 The children were subjected to starvation, exhausting labour, beating even up to death and diseases, and the camp was nicknamed "little Auschwitz" due to its conditions.
 Many children died in the camp.
+From December 1943 to March 1944, Theimetall-Borsig AG operated inside the former waste factory of Izrael Poznański, producing tank, rifle, and submarine parts.
+At the same site, Wotanwerke GmbH began manufacturing aircraft components, employing around 600 workers.